 Now, to an average person, what the king did must have been a smart move and wisdom playing out but a Child of God and student of the Bible will know that what the king did was forbidden by God.

-He lusted after another man’s wife, and committed adultery and murder.
+He lusted after another man’s wife, and committed adultery and then went ahead to commit murder.

-Well, did God forgive Him of his grievous sins?
+Well, did God forgive Him of his bad sins?